-The Real Decreto 947/2015 was approved to regulate the premium tariff ("Régimen Retributivo Específico"), aiming at supporting new biomass plants located in the mainland electricity system and existing or new wind energy plants.
-The selected procedure to allocate the premium tariff is a call for tenders regulated through Order IET/2212/2015.
-The latter also approved the value of the different compensation parameters for the reference RES plants under the new remuneration regime or premium tariff.
-In 2015 Real Decreto 900/2015 was approved, establishing charges on existing and new self-consumption RES plants, both on capacity and generation levels.
+In Spain, the generation of electricity from renewable sources is promoted through The Real Decreto RD 413/2014 which regulate the specific compensation regime or premium tariff ("Régimen Retributivo Específico"), aiming at supporting renewable energy plants.
+The Real Decretos 359/2017 and 650/2017 set each one a call for the allocation of the specific compensation regime for new renewable energy plants located in the mainland electricity system.
+The selected procedure to allocate the premium tariff was a call for tenders regulated through Order ETU/315/2017.
+The latter also approved the value of the different compensation parameters for the reference RES plants under the specific remuneration regime or premium tariff.
+In general, all technologies are eligible.
+Each round tender addresses specific technologies.
+In the last round tender, PV and wind energy were eligible.